geneontology/noctua_app_stack/production/README.md

 # Noctua Production Deployment

-This repository enables the deployment of the Noctua stack to AWS.
-It includes minerva, barista, and noctua, which points to an external amigo instance.
-The architecture is designed so that sub-components can easily be provisioned, instantiated and deployed.
-When it is time for the system to be destroyed, all subsystems and artifacts should be removed.
+This repository documents the deployment of the Noctua stack to AWS.
+It includes minerva, barista, and noctua (which points to an external AmiGO instance, documented elsewhere).
+The architecture is designed so that sub-components can easily be provisioned, instantiated, and deployed.
+When it is time for the system to be destroyed, all subsystems and artifacts will be removed.

 ## Prerequisites

 Before starting, ensure the following are available:

 1. AWS credentials (`aws_access_key_id` and `aws_secret_access_key`).
-2. SSH keys - Refer to on-boarding instructions.
+2. SSH keys.
+These are `go-ssh` and `go-ssh.pub`.
+Refer to on-boarding instructions.
 3. `github_client_id` and `github_client_secret` - Github OAuth; these
    should be clarified or made in GitHub's Org -> Settings -> Developer settings -> OAuth Apps.
 4. Docker.
-Docker commands are executed from a terminal window or Windows command prompt
+Docker commands are executed from a terminal window.
 5. Blazegraph journal file. `production/gen_journal.sh` has
    instructions on creating one.
 One may also download a test journal from a release